-Many longer-term auto loans are designed for subprime borrowers, which means they might be the only option for those with poor credit who need to finance a vehicle.
+Some car dealerships offer even longer terms for an auto finance, like a 96-month auto loan.
+Many longer-term auto loans are designed for subprime borrowers, which means they might be the best car loans — or even the only option — for those with poor credit who need to finance a vehicle.
 But does this mean that an eight-year auto loan is a better option than a short-term loan?

-Pros and Cons of a Long-Term Auto Loan
+Pros and Cons of a 96-Month Auto Loan

-- Lower monthly payments: For the person who wants to break down the total cost of a car into smaller monthly payments, a longer-term loan could help make the vehicle more affordable in terms of your regular budget.
+- Lower monthly payments: Breaking up the total cost of a car into smaller monthly payments with a longer-term loan like 96-month financing could help make the vehicle more affordable in terms of your regular budget.
 For instance, if you purchase a vehicle for $25,000, at 5% APR, over five years, you will make payments of approximately $471.78 per month.
-If you were to extend the loan to eight years, you would pay just $316.50 per month.
+If 96-month auto loan lenders financed your car, you would pay just $316.50 per month.

-- More interest paid: Since you will make interest payments for many more months, you will pay higher total interest for the car.
-Using the same $25,000 car with a 5% APR over five years, you would end up paying approximately $3,306 in total interest.
+- More interest: 96-month auto loan rates might be the same as those for a shorter-term loan, but since you’ll make interest payments for many more months, you’ll pay higher total interest for the car with a 96-month used auto loan or new auto loan.
+Using the same $25,000 car with a 5% APR over five years, you would end up paying approximately $3,307 in total interest.
 However, paying the same interest rate on an eight-year auto loan would result in spending $5,384.